yunaimatsu/yunai-hp/README.md

 > <a name="en">English</a>
 ## Creating My Own Homepage
 This is a homepage I created to easily convey information about myself, yunai, including projects, knowledge, and more to others.
-It serves as a platform to convey aspects of myself that cannot be fully expressed through social media alone, to showcase web-based projects, and to receive evaluations of my technical skills.
+It also serves as a platform to convey aspects of myself that cannot be fully expressed through social media alone and to receive evaluations of my technical skills, showcasing web-based projects,

 ## Deployment
 [Deployment](Deployment Link)